 It is important to know that Whitehaven has limited facilities, basically outhouses, toilet facilities, and picnic areas.
 With that being said, you want to make sure that you are well prepared.
 Here are some items that you want to have on hand:

-- Gloves, suit hoods and swim shoes – this gives additional protection especially for children, elderly or pregnant women
+- Gloves, suit hoods and swim shoes – gives additional protection, especially for children, the elderly or pregnant women

 - Pool noodles or life jackets – primarily for those who aren’t strong swimmers